CheesyPudding/Jasper-Test-Docs/docs/index-test.md

 There are several possible reasons you might face with email confimation and password reset.

 **Check SPAM**
-* First check your SPAM
+* Always check your SPAM first.
+* As a way of avoiding unintentional SPAM, Trello only sends one invitation email.

 **Header and Domain**
 * Refer to the email form below and consider adding the header and domain to your address book or have your network administrator allow them.